**Our graduate open houses for this year have concluded, but you can watch the presentation portion of the open house here.

 Students holding (or currently finishing) an MA degree in Communication (or a closely related social science field) should apply for the PhD program.
 Students with a BA should apply for the MA program first; they can apply for the PhD while completing the MA.

-No. You may take courses in any of the three areas.
+No. You may take courses in any of our specialization areas.
 Your coursework is proposed to your guidance committee who approves it based on its appropriateness to your particular interests and educational needs.
+You are, however, expected to specialize in the course of your program: that's what graduate school is all about.

 No. The "mass media" component of our graduate program is focused on the social scientific study of media effects and usage.
 Students seeking a graduate degree in broadcast media or media production should contact the University's departments of Media Arts or Journalism.